 Subscribe to our RSS/Atom feeds.

 News of the month

 In March 2020, we read the following reports:

 Of course, the entire world talks about the current pandemic these days.
 Giving any medical advice is out-of-scope of our blog.
 Follow the instructions of your national public health authorities, help people in need, and stay healthy (easier said than done).

 In the digital world, different groups milk the topic for their interests.
-Bad guys drop malware on faked virus maps, large organizations offer their services (temporarily) for free, and smaller groups try to convince people to use their “alternatives.”
+Criminals drop malware on faked virus maps, large organizations offer their services (temporarily) for free, and smaller groups try to convince people to use their “alternatives.”
 The goal is to either hack you or get new customers.

 Be aware of such activities.
 Check links sent by your family and friends, as usual.
 Think twice before you register new accounts or use new services.
 Look for missing or incomplete privacy policies (read “GDPR: How to identify incomplete privacy policies?”).
 Keep in mind that so-called “alternatives” aren’t necessarily better for your privacy and may expose lots of your personal data on the server.
 Don’t act with precipitation.

 We generally recommend that you read our post “Tips for your cyber hygiene”, which we published last October.